Azure/PSRule.Rules.Azure/docs/en/rules/Azure.DefenderCloud.Provisioning.md

 Consider enabling auto-provisioning to improve Azure Microsoft Defender for Cloud VM insights.

+## NOTES

+This rule applies when analyzing resources deployed (in-flight) to Azure.

 ## LINKS

 - [Quickstart: Configure auto provisioning for agents and extensions from Microsoft Defender for Cloud](https://learn.microsoft.com/azure/defender-for-cloud/enable-data-collection)